 Eli Roth’s 2005 film Hostel is one with which I have a love/hate relationship.
 As a horror fan, I of course loved the unrelenting brutality of the film.
 It never shied away from showing the audience the graphicness of each torture scene–some of which probably tested the stomachs of even the most seasoned horror lovers.
 But as a woman watching the movie, I didn’t feel like Hostel was made with me in mind at all, and it actually came close to truly offending me in certain scenes.
 Still, I supported Hostel as a horror film that broke the rules and created some new ones.

-Two years later, Roth gave audiences Hostel Part II.
+Two years later, Roth gave audiences Hostel II.
 While the first film centered on a group of guys trolling Europe for female flesh, the sequel smartly mixed it up by making the three protagonists women.
 This helped immensely in making up for the misogynistic tone that the first film sometimes had, despite the fact that all three of the girls eventually become the proverbial victims of this picture.
 Beth, Whitney and Lorna are three American art students in Rome who are tricked into travelling to Slovakia where the Elite Hunting torture and murder club is located.
 And though these three girls weren’t all the strongest or most admirable female characters Roth could have come up with, they were real and they were sympathetic, especially when compared to the people who end up torturing them.

 It is Lauren German’s character Beth who is the final survivor, and one who comes about her survival in a most satisfying way.
 From the start Beth was the most likable of the three girls with her confident but unintimidating demeanor.
 She was the perfect counterpart to sexpot Whitney, keeping her friend in check, and giving Lorna the empathy she needed.
 But Beth also showed us early on that she could be feisty at times and could stand up for herself.
 She showed no fear when confronting the men harassing her and Whitney on the train, becoming especially angry when they called her a tasteless name.
 At Elite Hunting, Beth’s torturer is Stuart, and she was chosen for him because of her resemblance to his emasculating wife.
 Beth keeps her cool and tries to reason with Stuart while he decides what to do with her, and in the end, she managed to overpower him and match his rage as his own violence escalated.
 She used her brains (and her bank account) to get out of her situation, knowing that the people at Elite Hunting were only concerned with money.
-And of course, Beth is the one who encapsulates female empowerment when she cuts off Stuart’s genitals, throwing his penis to the dogs and leaving him to bleed to death.
+And of course, Beth is the one who encapsulates female empowerment when she cuts off Stuart’s genitals, throwing them to the dogs and leaving him to bleed to death.
 It should also be noted that Beth’s fortune came from her mother, and she basically controls her father because of this.

 Interestingly enough, it is not just the fact that the good guys are women that makes the film more appealing to a female audience.
 The best torture sequence of the whole series is the Elizabeth Bathory-inspired scene, wherein a beautiful woman cuts the throat of poor Lorna with a sickle, bathing in the blood of the strung-up girl as it rains down on her naked body.
 Roth filmed this scene in a way that was oddly sexy and glamorous, even perhaps suggesting that this woman torturer was more sophisticated than others.
 Also in the bidding war sequence earlier in the film, there was another woman vying to be the torturer of one of these three girls, so Mrs. Bathory is not the only demented woman out there.
 It was only fair of Roth to show that women have the ability to be just as sick and twisted as men, and it created a great balance in the storytelling so that the film never really favors one gender over the other.